markkauffman2000/LTI2B2/README.md

-Example Spring B2
+LTI 2.0 Building Block Prototype
 =================

-This project is an example Building Block (B2) for Blackboard Learn using the Spring APIs that Blackboard provides for third party developers.
+This project is a prototype Building Block integration demonstrating the viability of LTI 2.0 in Blackboard Learn.

 ### Building
 To build the project, just run:

-gradlew build
+gradle build

 ### Deploying
+If using the vagrant VM image provided by Blackboard, the build.gradle file is set up to deploy to localhost:9876.
+You can simply run:

+gradle deployB2

-To deploy the B2 to your Learn server, run:
+To deploy to another Learn server, change the remoteServer and remoteInstance variables in build.gradle first.

-gradlew -Dserver=host:port deployB2